David-Carballo/2023w-project-pose/README.md

 ```

-How we can observe in the following image, each keypoint is a 2D coordinate on image.
+As we can observe in the following image, each keypoint is a 2D coordinate on image.

 <table>
    <tr>